topij/text-analyzer/docs/LITE_ANALYZER.md

 ## Technical Details

+### Analysis Workflow

+The lite analyzer performs all analyses in a single LLM call, but still maintains the benefits of theme-based context:

+1. Theme identification is performed first within the LLM call
+2. Identified themes are used to enhance keyword and category analysis
+3. Results are processed to ensure consistency across all analysis types

 ### Keyword Extraction

-The lite analyzer combines TF-IDF (Term Frequency-Inverse Document Frequency) with LLM-based refinement for keyword extraction:
+The lite analyzer combines multiple approaches for keyword extraction:

 1. TF-IDF is used to identify potential keywords based on statistical significance
 2. Keywords are filtered and scored based on:
+   - Theme relevance and alignment
    - Technical term patterns
    - Domain-specific terms
    - Compound word patterns